mitre/fieldmanual/sphinx-docs/Server-Configuration.md

 Caldera will choose the configuration file to use in the following order:

 1. A config specified with the `-E` or `--environment` command-line options.
-For instance, if started with `python caldera.py -E foo`, CALDERA will load it's configuration from `conf/foo.yml`.
+For instance, if started with `python caldera.py -E foo`, Caldera will load it's configuration from `conf/foo.yml`.
 2. `conf/local.yml`: Caldera will prefer the local configuration file if no other options are specified.
-3. `conf/default.yml`: If no config is specified with the `-E` option and it cannot find a `conf/local.yml` configuration file, CALDERA will use its default configuration options.
+3. `conf/default.yml`: If no config is specified with the `-E` option and it cannot find a `conf/local.yml` configuration file, Caldera will use its default configuration options.

 ## Enabling LDAP login

-CALDERA can be configured to allow users to log in using LDAP.
+Caldera can be configured to allow users to log in using LDAP.
 To do so add an `ldap` section to the config with the following fields:

 * **dn**: the base DN under which to search for the user
 * **server**: the URL of the LDAP server, optionally including the scheme and port